Mass Effect's director thinks Legendary Edition will change your mind about that infamous ending

 Mass Effect: Legendary Edition brings remastered versions of Commander Shepard's adventures to PS4, Xbox One and PC on Friday.
 It's the first time we've had the original trilogy and all its downloadable content in one collection, in 4K Ultra HD at 60 fps.
-You can also play on PS5 and Xbox Series X and S via backward compatibility, which will shorten loading times.
+You can also play on PS5 and Xbox Series X and S via backward compatibility, which will cut down the amount of time you spend looking at loading screens.

 The elements of BioWare's original trilogy came out in 2007, 2010 and 2012, bringing gamers into a sci-fi universe in which humanity has discovered the secrets of faster-than-light travel and has journeyed across the galaxy, allying itself with alien races along the way.